sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 Save the configuration.

-That’s All!!
+That’s All.

+Congratulations!!
 You have successfully setup your CI/CD infrastructure on Google Kubernetes Engine and started building your application using SAP S/4HANA Cloud SDK Pipeline.

-You can check status of the pipeline execution in the Jenkins dashboard.
+You can check the status of the pipeline execution in the Jenkins dashboard.

 ![Pipeline Status](images/18.PNG)